gregrickaby/swr-examples/README.md

 [SWR](https://swr.now.sh/) is an awesome React Hooks library for remote data fetching maintained by [Vercel](https://vercel.com).

+**Why this repo?**

-The examples listed on the SWR website (and Github) are great, but as a junior JavaScript developer, I struggled a little.
-Many of the examples assumed I was a 10x developer. 😕
+The examples listed on the SWR website (and Github) are great, but as a Junior JavaScript developer, I struggled to understand a few of them, so I put this repo together in hopes that it will help others. 🍻

-I put this repo together with examples that you can copy & paste into your project and they should work. 🤞

-Learn more about SWR and see all the examples on [Github](https://github.com/vercel/swr). 🍻

 ### Table of Contents